What It Feels Like To Be The Girl Child Who's Basically Brought Up To Get Married To A Stranger

 One day in my intermediate first year, one of my school friends forwarded a message to me.
 It was a joke that was a conversation between a teacher and student.
 When that message popped up on my phone, my dad happened to see that light and checked my phone.

 When he saw a boy's name on it, he created a scene.
 He blackmailed me that he would speak with my Principal the next day.Share this quote

 The next incident was in my B-tech first year, boys came along with girls to my house just to celebrate my birthday.
 My dad got pissed off looking at those boys.
 The day ended up with a big drama as soon as the celebrations got over.
 Yes that's how I used to celebrate my birthdays, in isolation.

 The only thing I asked for from my dad on that day was — "You do have female colleagues at you workplace, is it that you won't interact with them and is that a crime if you do?
 If speaking to my classmates is wrong then speaking to your colleagues is equally wrong."Share this quote

 From then on my dad allowed me to speak with boys but limits were still intact.
 Although I was not allowed to go for my college excursions and other trips, I was at least given the freedom to interact.
 Today I am 22.
 Oh yeah!
 Gates for my marriage are open already.
 I don’t understand how parents trust a guy just by a single page of biodata with a photo stuck on it and conclude that he is the best match.
 Whereas on the other hand, they don’t allow their daughter to go out with a guy whom she has known since her childhood.

 We have entered the 'modern' 21st century along with our terrible Indian customs.
-I don’t know when people realise “trendy” not just stands for clothes but also people's mindsets.Share
+I don’t know when people realise “trendy” not just stands for clothes but also people's mindsets.Share this quote

 There's a reason why this is an anonymous confession.
 You're lying to yourself if you say you know no other such family in our society.
 Share it and put an end to this hideous practice.